Skip to main content

 One of pediatric dentistry's most critical tasks is keeping the primary teeth healthy and functional in the mouth until they exfoliate naturally.
 Premature loss of primary teeth may result in loss of dental arch length, insufficient space for permanent teeth to erupt, the ectopic eruption of premolars, mesial movement in the molar tooth adjacent to the extraction cavity, elongation of the opposing permanent tooth, deviation in the midline with the formation of cross occlusion, malocclusions, aesthetic, chewing, and phonation problems (16).

 In addition, caries lesions progress faster and significantly impact the pulp-dentinal complex because of their smaller thickness and wider pulp chambers.
-Untreated primary tooth decays spreads quickly as well, causing loss of substance and increasing the need for root canal treatment in profound caries (79).
+Untreated primary tooth decay spreads quickly as well, causing loss of substance and increasing the need for root canal treatment in profound caries (79).
 The purpose of root canal treatment in primary teeth is to allow teeth that function during an essential period of life to function painlessly without damaging the underlying permanent tooth germ, to heal pathologies in the furcation and periapical region, and to allow the tooth to resorption physiologically (10).

 Although a wide range of sealers has been used in primary tooth root canal treatments, no root-canal treatment material possesses all these properties simultaneously.
 Hermann's introduction of calcium hydroxide paste in 1930 was indicated for use in primary teeth due to its anti-bacterial, resorbable, and biocompatible properties (13).
 Iodoform paste, on the other hand, demonstrated 84–100 percent success in terms of resorbing excess material and healing properties (14).
-The root-canal treatment materials containing calcium hydroxide-iodoform mixture are close to ideal for primary teeth.
+The root-canal treatment materials containing a calcium hydroxide-iodoform mixture are close to ideal for primary teeth.
 The adaptability to the root-canal surface and the sealing properties are suitable (10).

 In 1993, MTA was developed by Dr. Torabinejad; it is widely used in root canal repair, vital pulp treatments, and apical barrier formation due to its high pH, histological and biological properties similar to calcium hydroxide, excellent biocompatibility, low solubility, high sealing ability, and radiopacity (15, 16).
 In the studies, successful covering properties were obtained; this is attributed to the chemical properties of the material and its expansion during setting (16).
 Root-canal treatment materials containing MTA have been developed in recent years by improving these favorable properties of MTA and adding features such as fluidity, setting time, and adhesion that are essential in root canal sealers; it has found widespread use in endodontic treatments (17).

-MTA stimulates the formation of hard tissues such as bone, dentin and cement and has a regenerative properties on periapical tissues.
+MTA stimulates the formation of hard tissues such as bone, dentin and cement and has a regenerative property on periapical tissues.
 Therefore, it has osteoconductive, osteoinductive and cementogenic properties.
 It stimulates the release of the lymphokines, bone-binding factors required for the repair, regeneration and bone defects of damaged cement tissue from immune cells (18).

 For treatments like pulp capping, pulpotomies, apexification, root perforation repairs, root-end sealer, and apical plugs, the BIOfactor MTA employed in this study (Imicryl Dental, Konya, Turkey) has just recently entered the market.
 This material can be formed with a fluid or dense consistency, depending on the type of treatment.
 The producer of BIOfactor MTA claims that it doesn't stain teeth and has finer particle content powder for quicker hydration, easier handling, stronger sealing, and shorter setting times.
 The bond strength of BIOfactor MTA, a novel material, has never been examined on primary teeth.
 The BIOfactor MTA is also less expensive.

-In a study conducted in this context; the Ph, solubility, contact angle, and crystallline microstructure under SEM and antibacterial activity were evaluated for three root-canal filling materials for primary teeth (Calplus, Bio-C Pulpecto, and Zinc Oxide Eugenol).
+In a study conducted in this context, the Ph, solubility, contact angle, and crystallline microstructure under SEM and antibacterial activity were evaluated for three root-canal filling materials for primary teeth (Calplus, Bio-C Pulpecto, and zinc oxide eugenol).
 None of the materials had optimal properties and could be considered the most suitable filling material for primary teeth pulpectomy.
 However, the properties of bioceramics, such as bioactivity, solubility in fluids, and adhesiveness, would provide a crucial step in increasing the success rate of root canal treatment on primary teeth and developing more performant materials (19).

 A root-canal sealer ensures the integrity of the material-dentin connection with an adhesive bond.
 This adhesive joint must be strong enough to withstand sealant displacement during function and operating procedures (20).
 This force is measured and evaluated using the push-out test.
 The materials to be tested are placed in cavities of a specific diameter prepared in the middle of dentin discs of a certain thickness obtained, and then the root canal sealer is pushed from the root canal with the help of a pusher tip and gives the maximum force bond strength value that allows the rupture to occur.
 The push-out test can also be used to assess root-canal sealing materials with low bond strength (21).

-It is critical to achieving a successful root canal treatment using biocompatible, non-toxic, highly impermeable materials and suitable adaption to the canal surface in primary tooth root canal treatments.
+It is critical to achieve a successful root canal treatment using biocompatible, non-toxic, highly impermeable materials and suitable adaption to the canal surface in primary tooth root canal treatments.
 Root-canal treatment materials must have good adaptability to the root dentin surfaces.
 Bond strength tests are used to assess the effectiveness of endodontic material adhesion to the tooth structure.
 The push-out test is one of the methods used to determine the bond strength of intracanal restorations, and it more accurately models clinical conditions than other methods.

 In the literature, our research is the first to investigate the bond strength of conventional primary tooth root-canal filling materials with MTA, one of the most preferred biomaterials in root canal treatments in primary teeth with no permanent.
 Given that different root canal sealers have different properties in bond strength to root dentin, this in vitro study aimed to investigate the hypothesis that the push-out test values may differ depending on the material used.